materiaraiding/materiaraiding-old/pf.md

     </tr>
     <tr>
         <th>Prog</th>
-        <td>"Prog," short for "Progression," in the Party Finder signifies that a group is actively working on mastering a particular mechanic within an encounter.
+        <td>"Progression" in the Party Finder this signifies that a group is actively working on mastering a particular mechanic within an encounter.
 Often, the mechanic's name is specified, like 'LC1 prog.'
 Feel free to join these groups if your progress matches or exceeds their current level.</td>
     </tr>
     <tr>
         <th>Cleanup</th>